adityapk00/zqw-docs/docs/turnstile-migration.md

 Note that you may only perform one migration at a time using the app.

 !!! tip "Closing the wallet during the migration."
-    If you shut down the wallet, then it'll send any pending transactions on reopening, which may result in the undesired behaviour of multiple transactions occuring back-to-back.
+    If you shut down the wallet, then it'll send any pending transactions on reopening, which may result in the undesired behaviour of multiple transactions occurring back-to-back.
 The wallet **must** be open for any transactions to be sent so you should open it frequently and preferably leave it open throughout.

-To check on the progress of the turnstile at any time visit **Apps->Sapling Turnstile** and you will be presented with the migration progress and the number of blocks until the next transaction.
+To check on the progress of the turnstile at any time, visit **Apps->Sapling Turnstile** and you will be presented with the migration progress and the number of blocks until the next transaction.

 ![Turnstile progress](images/turnstile-progress.png)

 !!! danger "Backup your wallet.dat file after starting the migration."
     zec-qt-wallet creates **new** transparent addresses for the turnstile migration.
 You must create a backup after confirming the migration to ensure you have the private keys for these intermediate transparent addresses in case there is an issue.
-To do so visit **File->Backup wallet.dat**.
+To do so, visit **File->Backup wallet.dat**.

 ### Aborting the turnstile migration

-If at any time you wish to abort the migration visit **Apps->Sapling Turnstile** and choose **Abort**, and no further transactions will take place.
+If at any time you wish to abort the migration, visit **Apps->Sapling Turnstile** and choose **Abort**, and no further transactions will take place.
 After aborting, all the funds remain in the addresses when the migration was aborted.